Skip to content

 Configure Dependency

-You can add this module to your project using the following method.
+If you want to take over KSP and compiler dependencies manually, you can add this module to your project using the following method.

 Notice